gf3/sandbox/README.md

 # Node Sandbox

-A rudimentary javascript sandbox for use with NodeJS.
+A rudimentary javascript sandbox for use with node.js.

 ## Some features